nodemcu/nodemcu-firmware/docs/modules/ledc.md

     - ...
     - `ledc.CHANNEL_7`
 - `frequency` Timer frequency(Hz)
+- `invert` Inverts the output.
+False, with duty 0, is always low.
 - `duty` Channel duty, the duty range is [0, (2**bit_num) - 1].
 Example: if ledc.TIMER_13_BIT is used maximum value is 4096 x 2 -1 = 8091

 #### Returns